- About Us

 For visa types that are submitted and assessed in Australia, please refer to the DIBP website for detailed information.

 7. Do I need to submit my original passport with my application?

-No. You only need to submit a certified copy of the main page (called the bio-page) of your passport.
-If your application is approved / granted, a grant letter will be provided.
-During the processing of your application however, your case officer may request that you submit your original passport.
+No. You only need to submit a copy of the main page (called the bio-page) of your passport.
+Australian visas are now label-free meaning that you do not require a visa stamp in your passport.
+During the processing of your application however, your case officer may request that you submit your original passport for verification purposes.

 Australian Migration Regulations does not prescribe a period within which the passport should be valid in order to travel to Australia.
 However, some airlines prescribe a “must be valid for at least 6 months” policy as many other countries require this.
 You should discuss this with your airline or travel agent.

 It may be to your advantage however, to have a passport with a longer validity to avoid any inconveniences in the event of unforeseen circumstances.